Business Leadership Award

 Each year, FPAC and the Canadian Council for Aboriginal Business (CCAB) jointly offer the Indigenous Business Leadership Award.
 The $5,000 award recognizes and celebrates Indigenous entrepreneurs for their success in a forest products business that exemplifies business leadership, exceptional environmental and safety performance and the delivery of high-quality products and services.
 The recipient must also demonstrate a strong, long-term commitment to the Indigenous community, particularly in supporting Indigenous employment.

-This award was given in 2018 for the eighth year to Splatsin Development Corporation located near Enderby, British Columbia.
+This award was given in 2019 for the ninth year to Selkin Logging Limited located in Fraser Lake, British Columbia.

 List of winners: